fjsantam/Maxwell-DDM-Final-Project/README.md

 # Maxwell-DDM-Final-Project
-Creation of a dashboard for demonstration of skills using R
+Creation of a dashboard for demonstration of skills using R. This is a group project.